 Vision and Values

-People centred - staff (academic and non-academic)
+A people-centred approach - staff (academic and non-academic)

 The department consists of not primarily of laboratories and equipment but the people who work and study in it and therefore our approach is primarily ‘people-centred’ and not primarily ‘department-centred’.